yuanz03/tp/docs/DeveloperGuide.md

 * 1a.
 The team name is missing.

   * 1a1.
-PlayBook shows the message: “Missing <team_name> for filter command.”
+PlayBook shows an error message.

     Use case ends.

 * 1b.
 The team name is invalid (contains non-alphanumeric characters).

   * 1b1.
-PlayBook shows the message: “<team_name> can only contain alphanumeric values.”
+PlayBook shows an error message.

     Use case ends.

 * 2a.
 The team does not exist.

   * 2a1.
-PlayBook shows the message: “No such team, <team_name>, exists in the PlayBook.”
+PlayBook shows an error message.

     Use case ends.

 * 2b.
 The team exists but has no players.

   * 2b1.
-PlayBook shows the message: “The team, <team_name>, currently has no players.”
+PlayBook shows an error message.

     Use case ends.